DISTRHO/Cardinal/doc/BUILDING.md

 You can either install them to your system using e.g. `make install PREFIX=/some/prefix` (not recommended for local source builds) or preferably just create a symbolic link on the respective plugin format folders.

+Cardinal plugin binaries expect to remain *within* their parent bundle/folder.
+If you move them around make sure to keep their folder structure intact.

 If you are a packager you pretty much already know what to do at this point, otherwise regular users might want to do something like:

 ```